-2023-24 Summative Alternate ELPAC Kindergarten through Grade 12
+Initial Alternate ELPAC Kindergarten through Grade 12

-Summative Alternate ELPAC Administration Notes
+Initial Alternate ELPAC Administration Notes

-Notes to ELPAC coordinators and Summative Alternate ELPAC test examiners:
+Notes to English Language Proficiency Assessments for California (ELPAC) coordinators and Initial Alternate ELPAC test examiners:

 - This document, Preparing for Administration (PFA), should be used to prepare for the administration of the test prior to the first day of testing.
-The Directions for Administration (DFA) is a secure document that contains information for use at the time of test administration.
-The DFA can be found within the Test Operations Management System (TOMS) and accessed through the ELPAC website. - Local educational agency (LEA) ELPAC coordinators and site ELPAC coordinators must electronically sign the Test Security Agreement and the Test Security Affidavit (found within TOMS) prior to accessing the test materials. - Test examiners and anyone handling test and training materials must sign the Test Security Affidavit prior to accessing the test materials or administering the test.

-Users with roles that do not require access to TOMS must complete the Test Security Affidavit for Non-TOMS Users. - All testing materials must be kept secure and securely destroyed when testing is complete, as directed by the LEA ELPAC coordinator. - Only a trained test examiner may administer the Summative Alternate ELPAC. - The test examiner should be the educator who is the most familiar with the individual needs of the student as well as the student's individually preferred communication modes. - Students must not be exposed to the test questions or content prior to actual testing.
+The Directions for Administration (DFA) is a secure document that contains the information that is used at the time of test administration.
+The DFA can be found within the Test Operations Management System (TOMS) and accessed through the ELPAC website. - Local educational agency (LEA) ELPAC coordinators and site ELPAC coordinators must electronically sign the Test Security Agreement and the Test Security Affidavit (found within TOMS) prior to accessing the test materials. - Test examiners and anyone handling test and training materials must electronically sign the Test Security Affidavit (found within TOMS) prior to accessing the test materials or administering the test.
+Users with roles that do not require access to TOMS must complete the Test Security Affidavit for Non-TOMS Users. - All test materials must be kept secure and securely destroyed when testing is complete, as directed by the LEA ELPAC coordinator. - Only a trained test examiner may administer the Initial Alternate ELPAC. - The test examiner should be the educator who is the most familiar with the individual needs of the student as well as the student's individually preferred communication modes. - Students must not be exposed to the test questions or content before the actual testing.

-For guestions regarding the Summative Alternate ELPAC or for additional assistance:
+For questions regarding the Initial Alternate ELPAC or for additional assistance:

-- All users are encouraged to use the Get Answers web page located at https://ca-toms-help.ets.org/contact/get-answers/ to look up answers to commonly asked questions. - Test examiners and other school personnel should contact their site ELPAC coordinator. - Site ELPAC coordinators should contact their LEA ELPAC coordinator as directed. - LEA ELPAC coordinators should contact their LEA Success Agent, preferably by email.
-Refer to the LEA Success Agent web page located at https://ca-toms-help.ets.org/ contact/lea-success-agents/ to look up the name and contact information for the LEA's assigned representative or the California Outreach web page located at https://ca-toms-help.ets.org/contact for all support options.
+- All users are encouraged to use the Get Answers web page to look up answers to commonly asked questions. - Test examiners and other school personnel should contact their site ELPAC coordinator. - Site ELPAC coordinators should contact their LEA ELPAC coordinator as directed. - LEA ELPAC coordinators should contact their LEA Success Agent, preferably by email.
+Refer to the Success Agent Lookup web page to look up the name and contact information for the LEA's assigned representative or the California Outreach web page for all support options.

 Copyright © 2024 by the California Department of Education (CDE).
 All rights reserved.
-Copying and distributing these secure materials for training purposes is limited to those individuals in California local educational agencies who have signed the ELPAC Test Security Affidavit.
+Copying and distributing these secure materials for training purposes is limited to those individuals in California local educational agencies who have signed the Test Security Affidavit.
 These materials may not be edited or altered, and must remain unchanged as published by the CDE.
 Any other use or reproduction of this document, in whole or in part, requires written permission from the CDE.